American Barn Or Stables: What’s the Best Option For Your Horses?

 How To Choose Between an American Barn And Traditional Stables

-While the size of your land area and the number of horses you want to house affects your decision, many factors come into play.
+While the size of your land area and the number of horses you want to house affect your decision, many factors come into play.

 Consider these factors when choosing between an American barn and a block of stables.